STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 define how many data points are contained in each partition (and therefore how many data points that are represented by one future) a user can now control the grainsize of the simulation.
-The rest of the code was then futurized in the same manner that was done in example 2.
+The rest of the code was then futurized in the same manner as was done in example 2.
 It should be noted how strikingly similar example 4 is to example 2.

 Example 4 finally shows good results.
 This code scales equivalently to the